 - Record and mix scores and music stems using current software and hardware

 - Analyze the dramatic arc of a musical score for a film or other extended media work

 - Apply legal knowledge, business acumen, and marketing techniques to the operation of a small business

 - Develop a concept for a score and create an appropriate musical form for it

-Download the film scoring concentrate courses (requires Acrobat Reader, available for free on the Adobe website).
+Download the film scoring concentrate courses.
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.